ricardosllm/CarND-Advanced-Lane-Finding/README.md

 The next challenge is, by using the transformed image, identify the lane line pixels.
 To accomplish this we'll use a method called "Peaks in a Histogram" where we analyse the histogram of section of the image, window, and identify the peaks which represent the location of the lane lines.

-To abstract this we've create a few classes:
+To abstract this we've create a two classes:

 - **SlidingWindow** - Where we represent "these" sections of the image where it's more likely to find a lane line, the "hot" pixels.
 The class defines the top and bottom coordinates for the vertices of the rectanglar window